Fabulous, Fragrant, Lavender Phenomenal™

 Our valuable pollinators

 Nectar-rich Lavender blooms aren’t just people pleasers, though.
 They’re a boon for pollinators as well.
-In Europe, colonies of bees eagerly attend to the Lavender fields and create a premium honey from the nectar and pollen that they gather.
+In Europe, colonies of bees eagerly tend to the Lavender fields and create premium honey from the nectar and pollen that they gather.
 Bees and butterflies will be attracted to your Lavender Phenomenal™, too, and will flock to it all summer long.
 It may seem odd to want to attract bees to your yard, but bees are valuable pollinators, and they are in peril and deserve all the help they can get.
 Having a steady supply of blooms is one of the best things we can do for our six-legged friends.
-Phenomenal™ will give you a long succession of flowers, particularly if you cut back the spent bloom spikes.
+Phenomenal™ will give you a long succession of flowers—particularly if you cut back the spent bloom spikes.

-Plant Lavender Phenomenal™ in full sun in soil that drains quickly.
-Sandy or gravelly soils are ideal, and loamy soils (medium textured) are good, as long as they don’t contain much organic matter.
+Plant Lavender Phenomenal™ in full sun and in soil that drains quickly.
+Sandy or gravelly soils are ideal and loamy soils (medium textured) are good, as long as they don’t contain much organic matter.
 In heavy (clay) soils, you may need to amend with crushed gravel.
-Planting on a slope so that excess water can run off, or planting the root ball a bit higher than the soil line will help prevent moisture from settling in the crown, which can lead to disease.
+Planting on a slope so that excess water can run off or planting the root ball a bit higher than the soil line will help prevent moisture from settling in the crown, which can lead to disease.
 Lavender doesn’t like to be spoiled!
 A hot, dry, low-fertility environment is what it craves.
 Too much kindness, in the form of water or fertilizer, can be deadly.

 You can trim Lavender Phenomenal™ all summer to shape it as you like or to cut flowers, but avoid any major trimming in the fall.
 Wait for new growth to emerge in spring before doing any serious pruning.